Darkwind: War on Wheels: Game client

 The main turn based tactical gameplay which is the core of the game is done through a freely downloadable game client.

 In Darkwind, turn-based gameplay racing becomes purely about the tactics of entering and exiting corners, passing opponents, and generally breaking down the nuances of driving that normally become automated in a traditional driving game.
 As real-world professional racing has much more to do with tactics than reactions (for example F1 or NASCAR races), the turn-based nature of Darkwind allows players to race more professionally by letting them battle it out tactically rather just waiting to see who is first to make a mistake.
 Darkwinds turn-based system also allows for highly detailed rules and strategy, as players have more time to assign orders to characters and vehicles.

 There are two phases when the turn ends.
 One is the Orders phase, in which players will see their vehicles move accordingly.
 This is affected by many factors, including the vehicle's position, damage to tires, previous velocity, whether it is under fire etc. The second is the firing phase, whereby vehicles open fire on their targets, depending on the orders given.
 The extent of damage is revealed through text messages, similar to old-school RPGs such as Fallout.

 Vehicular customization

-As of October 2007, Darkwind had 50+ unique vehicle chassis including subcompacts, sedans, muscle cars, SUVs and larger vans and trucks.
-There are 14 different engines and 50+ weapons ranging from rams and flamethrowers for close combat to rocket launchers and mortars for long-range mayhem.
-Each of the chassis and weapons offers different advantages which allows players to create a range of unique and interesting vehicle designs.
-The weapons have detailed statistics underlying them: recoil, close range and ranged accuracy, damage factors, psychological 'fear factors', ammunition, and so on.
+As of October 2007, Darkwind included more than 50 vehicle chassis, ranging from subcompacts and sedans to muscle cars, SUVs and trucks.
+Players could choose from 14 engines and more than 50 weapons, including rams, flamethrowers, rocket launchers and mortars.

+Chassis and weapons differed in their performance characteristics, allowing players to configure vehicles for different roles.
+Weapon statistics included factors such as recoil, accuracy, damage, ammunition capacity and psychological effects.